rhroberts/kfit/NOTES.md

 ### High Priority

-* I think finishing the below high-priority tasks will get the app to a place where a beta version could be released
+* I think finishing the below high-priority tasks will get the app to a place where it's decently user friendly

-- Fit fails due to NaN error after importing new dataset
-- Need a more robust file import import dialog
+- [ ] Need a more robust file import import dialog
-- Implement a tri-state edit_mode button
+- [ ] Implement a tri-state edit_mode button
     - Behavior should be:
         1. Edit mode off
         2. Edit mode on, grab x-value
         3. Edit mode on, grab y-value
     -  Will need to either make a custom class or mess with the style sheets
         - the former option would be better
-- Reconcile amp/height, sigma/fwhm
+- [ ] Reconcile amp/height, sigma/fwhm
     - would be better if user specifies height and fwhm

 ### Medium Priority